hneth/riskyr/README.md

 [1] Simon, H.A.
 (1996). *The Sciences of the Artificial* (3rd ed.).
 The MIT Press, Cambridge, MA. (p.
 132).

-[2] This notion of *risk* is typically contrasted with the much wider notion of *uncertainty* in which options or probabilities are unknown or cannot be quantified.
+[2] It is important to clarify our notion of "risk" in this context: In basic research on judgment and decision making and the more applied fields of risk perception and risk communication, the term *risk* typically refers to decisions or events for which the options and their consequences are known and probabilities for all possible outcomes can be provided.
+For our present purposes, the notion of risk-related information refers to any scenario in which some events of interest are determined by probabilities.
+While it is important that quantitative (estimates of) probabilities are provided, their origin, reliability and validity is not questioned here.
+Thus, the probabilities provided can be based on clinical intuition, on recordings of extensive experience, or on statistical simulation models (e.g., repeatedly casting dice and counting the frequencies of outcomes).
+This notion of *risk* is typically contrasted with the much wider notion of *uncertainty* in which options or probabilities are unknown or cannot be quantified.
 (See Gigerenzer and Gaissmaier, 2011, or Neth and Gigerenzer, 2015, on this conceptual distinction and corresponding decision strategies.)

 [3] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for scientific background information and similar problems.
 See Sedlmeier and Gigerenzer (2001) and Kurzenhäuser and Hoffrage (2002) for related training programs (with remarkable results), and Micallef et al. (2012) and Khan et al. (2015) for (rather sceptical and somewhat sobering) studies on the potential benefits of static representations for solving Bayesian problems.